What exactly is Slovenian food?

 Slovenian Fine Dining

-Slovenian fine dining doesn’t have a particularly long history but nevertheless, its profile has risen considerably in the past few years, starting with Slovenian pioneers of haute cuisine like Andrej Kuhar and Janez Bratovž (JB restaurant).
+Slovenian fine dining doesn’t have a particularly long history but nevertheless, its profile has risen considerably in the past few years, starting with Slovenian pioneers of high cuisine like Andrej Kuhar and Janez Bratovž (JB restaurant).
 But really skyrocketing with the rise of Ana Roš, the prodigious chef behind Hiša Franko.

 When Ana, a self-taught chef who traded a promising career in diplomacy for kitchen, was featured in Netflix’ Chef’s Table in 2016, the booking system of the small, family-owned restaurant in rural Staro Selo near Kobarid crashed, and overnight Slovenia with its lush green nature, deep forests, towering mountains, and idyllic meadows became a bucket-list destination.